 You need to find what works.
 You don’t just run a single campaign with a single ad set and ad, see it doesn’t work and then claim that Facebook advertising is a failure.

 So, experiment liberally.
-Find what is most effective in terms of targeting, optimization, copy, imagery and more.
+Find what is most effective in terms of targeting, How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action., copy, imagery and more.

-You can do this in an unscientific way (creating multiple campaigns, ad sets or ads where there may be overlap in targeting) or you can use Facebook’s new, built-in split-testing tool.
+You can do this in an unscientific way (creating multiple campaigns, An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. or ads where there may be overlap in targeting) or you can use Facebook’s new, built-in split-testing tool.

 With the scientific approach, Facebook will give you a minimum budget.
 That’s because enough data is necessary to get meaningful results.